mikewest/http-state-tokens/README.md

 ## A Proposal

 Let's address the above concerns by giving developers a well-lit path towards security boundaries we can defend.
-Developers can set a single token in an HTTP response header, perhaps:

-<pre><code>Sec-HTTP-State: token=*<i>base64-encoded-value-goes-here</i>*, delivery="same-site"</code></pre>

-The user agent will deliver this token back to the server as an HTTP request header, perhaps:
+The browser can take control of the HTTP state it represents on the users' behalf by generating a unique 64-bit value for each secure origin the user visits.
+This token can be delivered to the origin as an HTTP request header:

-<pre><code>Sec-HTTP-State: token=*<i>base64-encoded-value-goes-here</i>*</code></pre>
+<pre><code>Sec-HTTP-State: token=*<i>base64-encoded-value</i>*</code></pre>

-At a glance, this looks a lot like a cookie.
-The differences are almost entirely in the constraints applied.
-The token will:
+This identifier acts more or less like a client-controlled cookie, with a few notable distinctions:

+1. The client controls the token's value, not the server.

-*   The token will be available only to the network layer, not to JavaScript (though Service Workers might be a special case worth thinking about more deeply).
+2. The token will only be available to the network layer, not to JavaScript (including network-like JavaScript, such as Service Workers).

-*   The user agent will store only one token per origin, and will limit the token's size to something reasonable (perhaps 128 bytes, which covers the status quo's ~20th percentile, and would be more than enough to hold a signed session identifier, plus a bit of metadata like a timestamp).
+3. The user agent will generate only one 64-bit token per origin, and will only expose the token to the origin for which it was generated.

-*   The user agent will not store tokens at all for non-secure origins.
+4. Tokens will not be generated for, or delivered to, non-secure origins.

-*   The token will be delivered only to same-site requests by default, with the option for developers to explicitly tighten that scope to same-origin requests, or loosen it to cross-site requests.
+5. Tokens will be delivered along with same-site requests by default.

+6. The token's lifetime is infinite by default.

+These distinctions might not be appropriate for all use cases, but seem like a reasonable set of defaults.
+For folks for whom these defaults aren't good enough, we'll provide developers with a few control points that can be triggered via a `Sec-HTTP-State-Options` HTTP response header.
+The following options come to mind:

+1. Some servers will require cross-site access to their token.
+Other servers may wish to narrow the delivery scope to same-origin requests.
+Either option could be specified by the server:

+    <pre><code>Sec-HTTP-State-Options: ..., delivery=cross-site, ...</code></pre>

+    or

+    <pre><code>Sec-HTTP-State-Options: ..., delivery=same-origin, ...</code></pre>

+2. Some servers will wish to limit the token's lifetime.
+We can allow them to set a TTL (in seconds):

+    <pre><code>Sec-HTTP-State-Options: ..., ttl=3600, ...</code></pre>

+    After the time expires, the token's value will be automatically reset.
+Servers may also wish to explicitly trigger the token's reset (upon signout, for example).
+Setting a TTL of 0 will do the
+    trick:

+    <pre><code>Sec-HTTP-State-Options: ..., ttl=0, ...</code></pre>

+    In either case, currently-running pages can be notified of the user's state change in order to perform cleanup actions.
+When a reset happens, the browser can post a message to the origin's `BroadcastChannel` named `http-state-reset` (and perhaps wake up the origin's Service Worker to respond to user-driven resets):

+    <pre><code>let resetChannel = new BroadcastChannel('http-state-reset')).;
+resetChannel.onmessage = e => { /* Do exciting cleanup here. */ };</code></pre>

+3. For some servers, the client-generated token will be enough to maintain state.
+They can treat it as an opaque session identifier, and bind the user's state to it server-side.
+Other servers will require additional assurance that they can trust the token's provenance.
+To that end, servers can generate a unique key, associate it with the session identifier on the server, and deliver it to the client via an HTTP response header:

+    <pre><code>Sec-HTTP-State-Options: ..., key=*<i>base64-encoded-key</i>*, ...</code></pre>

+    Clients will store that key, and use it to generate a signature over some set of data that mitigates the risk of token capture:

+    <pre><code>Sec-HTTP-State: token=*<i>token</i>*, sig=*<i>HMAC-SHA265(key, token+metadata)</i>*</code></pre>

+    For instance, signing the entire request using the format that [Signed Exchanges](https://tools.ietf.org/html/draft-yasskin-http-origin-signed-responses) have defined could make it difficult indeed to use stolen tokens for anything but replay attacks.
+Including a timestamp in the request might reduce that capability even further by reducing the window for pure replay attacks.

 Coming back to the three prongs above, this proposal aims to create a state token whose configuration is hardened, maps to the same security primitive as the rest of the platform, reduces